 - Discovered a gene and protein that leads to mesothelioma being passed through families

-- Won the Pioneer Award from the Mesothelioma Applied Research Foundation
+- Recipient of the Pioneer Award from the Mesothelioma Applied Research Foundation (Meso Foundation)

 Dr. Carbone’s Background

-Dr. Michele Carbone was born in Rome, Italy, where he received his MD and a PhD in Human Pathology from the La Spienza Medical School.
-He completed his residency in Anatomic Pathology in 1986 and was board-certified in Rome in 1988.
-He worked as a scientist and professor over the next decade, working at La Spienza University, NICHD-NIH in Bethesda, and then the University of Chicago.
+Dr. Michele Carbone was born in Rome, Italy, where he received his medical degree and a philosophy doctorate in human pathology from Sapienza Università di Roma.
+He completed his residency in anatomic pathology in 1986 and was board-certified in Rome in 1988.

-While instructing at The University of Chicago, Dr. Carbone also studied as a resident and earned his U.S. board-certification in Anatomic Pathology in 1998.
-Dr. Carbone then worked at Loyola University in Chicago for several years, eventually becoming the director of the thoracic oncology program in 2005.
+While teaching at the University of Chicago, Dr. Carbone also studied as a resident and earned his U.S. board certification in anatomic pathology in 1998.
+He later worked at Loyola University in Chicago for several years, eventually becoming the director of the thoracic oncology program in 2005.

-In 2006, Dr. Carbone moved to Honolulu and became the University of Hawaii Cancer Center’s director of thoracic oncology.
-He also became a faculty of the molecular biosciences division and a professor in the department of pathology at John A. Burns School of Medicine.
-He still holds all three of these positions over 10 years later.
+In 2006, Dr. Carbone moved to Honolulu and became the University of Hawai’i Cancer Center’s director of thoracic oncology.
+He also joined the faculty of the molecular biosciences division and became a professor in the department of pathology at John A. Burns School of Medicine.

-From 2008 to 2014, Dr. Carbone was also the director of the entire University of Hawaii Cancer Center, transforming the center from a struggling facility into an NCI-designated comprehensive care center.
-He then stepped down from the position but remains at the cancer center as a tenured member of the research faculty.
+From 2008 to 2014, Dr. Carbone served as the director of the entire University of Hawai’i Cancer Center, transforming the center from a struggling facility into a National Cancer Institute (NCI)-designated comprehensive care center.

-“Now my focus is on finding a cure for cancer.” —Dr. Carbone.
+“My focus is on finding a cure for cancer.”

 Dr. Carbone’s Career Accomplishments

-Dr. Carbone has been recognized throughout the world for his significant contributions towards mesothelioma research.
-In 2014, he spoke at MD Anderson Cancer Center’s highly prestigious Grand Rounds lecture, has been a keynote speaker or lecturer at countless events, and has personally hosted mesothelioma symposiums.
+Dr. Carbone has been recognized throughout the world for his significant contributions to mesothelioma research.
+He has presented a lecture at MD Anderson Cancer Center’s highly prestigious Grand Rounds, has served as a keynote speaker, spoken at countless events, and has personally hosted mesothelioma symposiums.